bootstrap html templates

 Sondra Nottingham

-Wig & Makeup Designer
+Wig and Makeup Designer

 Justin Ramm-Damron

 Justin Ramm-Damron, Bass-Baritone, is excited to return to Shreveport Opera for their 2025-2026 season.
 Last season he performed the roles of Angelotti and Jailor in Puccini’s Tosca and Zuniga in Bizet’s Carmen.
 This year he is excited to reprise the roles of Colline in Puccini’s La Bohème and Leporello in Mozart’s Don Giovanni.
-Justin has been described as a “Poised and characterful bass-baritone” (Opera Today) and known to give “a menacing performance” (KDHX).
-He has performed roles with several reputable opera companies throughout the United States including Opera Theatre of Saint Louis, Sarasota Opera, Central City Opera, Teatro Grattacielo, Bronx Opera, Tundi Productions, Opera Magnifico, Shakespeare Opera Theatre, New Jersey Lyric Opera, and St Petersburg Opera.
+Justin has been described as a “...poised and characterful bass-baritone...”
+(Opera Today) and known to give “a menacing performance” (KDHX).
+He has performed roles with several reputable opera companies throughout the United States including Opera Theatre of Saint Louis, Sarasota Opera, Central City Opera, Teatro Grattacielo, Bronx Opera, Tundi Productions, Opera Magnifico, Shakespeare Opera Theatre, New Jersey Lyric Opera, and St. Petersburg Opera.

 Gwenyth Sell

-Gwenyth Sell, Soprano, is thrilled to be returning to Shreveport Opera as the soprano Resident Artist again.
+Gwenyth Sell, Soprano, is thrilled to be returning to Shreveport Opera as the soprano Resident Artist.
 Last season she performed the roles of Micaëla (Carmen), Dater (Speed Dating) and Shepherd Boy (Tosca).
 Recently, Gwenyth graduated with her Performer Diploma and Master of Music from Indiana University’s Jacobs School of Music, where she studied under the tutelage of Jane Dutton and was awarded two Performer’s Certificates.
 During her time at Jacobs, Gwenyth performed the roles of Arminda (La Finta Giardiniera), Nella (Gianni Schicchi), Le Prince (Cendrillon by Pauline Viardot), and Georgette (La Rondine).
 As a Mary Jacobs Smith Singer of the Year Competition Finalist, she was awarded the Dr. & Mrs. Bob Robinson Award.
 Gwenyth has also been a Young Artist at Cedar Rapids Opera where she performed the role of the Sandman (Too Many Sopranos) and was in the chorus of Tosca.

 Kennedy Wilcher